christopher-hopper/ubuntu-thinkpad-x1-carbon-pointers/README.md

 Installation
 ------------

-There are two options for configuring the touchpad.
+There are two options for configuring the Thinkpad X1 Carbon's screen is Carbon's pointing device such as touchpad, touchscreen and mouse on Debian based Linux distributions.

 1. Use xinput settings executed after login by Unity Dash